DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/70 Validate the Form Data.md

 To apply validation rules to a simple item, specify them in the [validationRules[]](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#validationRules) array.
 The Form validates an editor when this editor's value changes.
 To validate all editors simultaneously, call the [validate()](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#validate) method.

-You can specify an item's [isRequired](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#isRequired) property to apply the [Required Rule](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/RequiredRule/) to it.
-The required items are marked with red asterisk signs.
+You can specify an item's [isRequired](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#isRequired) property to implicitly apply the [Required Rule](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/RequiredRule/) to it.
+The required items have red asterisk marks.

 In the following example, we specify the [isRequired](Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#isRequired) property for the `Name` item.
 We also specify the **NumericRule** and **EmailRules** for two other items.
 The [showValidationSummary](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#showValidationSummary) property is set to **true**.